Lxvxo/Space-Invaders/README.md

 Manages a powerful shooting bonus.

 ## Disclaimer
+> [!IMPORTANT]
-Certain details have not been discussed in this explanation as they are not crucial for understanding the game.
+> Certain details have not been discussed in this explanation as they are not crucial for understanding the game.
 Refer to the commented program for more details.
 Errors may appear in the console at times but do not affect the game's functionality.
 These errors are often due to the destruction of elements in different frames.